 Dar es Salaam's long history and location on the Indian ocean means that there is a big mix of cultures which can be seen in the building styles, the food, the music, and the wonderful beach life.
 You can also visit the museums and check out some of the fossil bones found at Olduvai Gorge.

-If you are going to be visiting Zanzibar and the rest of the Islands, Dar es salaam is the hub and major sport before you go exploring the islands.
+If you are going to be visiting Zanzibar and the rest of the Islands, Dar es salaam is the hub and major spot before you go exploring the islands.

 8. Selous Game Reserve

 Selous Game Reserve is the largest protected area in Tanzania - and covers around 5% of Tanzania's land area.
-For comparison, this is bigger than Denmark.
+For comparison, this is bigger than the country of Denmark.

 The park has undisturbed nature and a great diversity of wild animals.
 Some of the animals you will see include elephants, rhino, hippo, lion, wild dog, zebras, and crocodiles.